DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

   sec: 2079
   time: '34:39'
   who: Elena
-- line: "There are surprising examples of startups that are not like the code pirates.\
+- line: "There are surprising examples of startups where it's not the code part\
+    \ [that is the most important].\
     \ It's not a huge, complex system.
 It's more about figuring out the demand, what\
     \ is needed, and then building maybe a small thing that solves this demand.
 Then\
     \ you can see a huge list of people who sign up for it, \u201CHey!
 Looks like\